 - super moist texture – no one likes dry cake, so ensuring this cake had good moisture was of utmost importance.

-- rich, dark, and velvety buttercream – this cake is paired with an amazing chocolate buttercream that includes a touch of cream cheese for subtle tang.
+- rich, dark, and velvety buttercream – this cake is paired with an amazing chocolate buttercream that includes a touch of cream cheese for a subtle tang.
 I use salted butter in the frosting because I love how it balances out the super sweet buttercream!

 Chocolate Cake Ingredients